 In order of quality, best to last, use the following connections if available to you:

 It’s a question of looking at the inputs your monitor accepts, and the outputs your computer has.
-We very strongly recommend you connect your monitor using a digital connection – so DisplayPort ideally, or DVI.
+We very strongly recommend you connect your monitor using a digital connection – so USB-C or DisplayPort ideally,then HDMI or DVI.

 Many monitors have a USB connection in addition to power and video.
-If this is offered, you should definitely plug it in as it may be the calibration system works across this cable, so it is an essential connection (Eizo CG and NEC PA monitors, for example).
-Typically the screen will have downstream ports as well, so you can plug your calibrator and/or mouse/keyboard into the monitor.
+If this is offered, you should definitely plug it in as (if available) the direct hardware calibration system works across this cable, so it is an essential connection (Eizo CG, BenQ SW/PV, and NEC PA monitors, for example).
+Typically the screen will have downstream ports as well, so you can then plug your calibrator and/or mouse/keyboard into the monitor if you wish.

 Occasionally the monitor makers leave the USB cord out of the package as not everyone needs it (e.g. if you're not calibrating the monitor).
 In this case, you will need to buy a standard USB cord or search your cupboards for one (usually called a 'USB printer cable' - one end is the standard flat rectangular USB fitting, and the other the square-ish fitting you find on the back of printers, hence the name).